symonsajib/MDTraj/README.md

 # MDTraj

-Analyzing the trajectory of a MD simulatuion.
+Basic investigation and analysis of a trajectory of atomistic simulation.